MaulikRaviya/autochange-wallpaper-windows/README.md

 ## How to use it?
 ### Step 1(optional): Edit `wall.cpp` file and generate wall.exe file
 By default the precompiled exe file present in this repo, will set **'img1.jpg'** for **Daytime**('6 AM' to '9 PM').
 And **'img2.jpg'** for night time **(9PM to 6AM)**.

 If you want to change this begaviour then edit `wall.cpp` file:
 ![Edit wall.cpp file](/imges/edit_wall_cpp.JPG)

 Now to compile this, you must have a C++ compiler like MINGW installed.
 Here is a [quick quide to install MINGW in Wnidows 10](https://drive.google.com/open?id=1zRMhIJExoR-UW9T7gbtYwtaQzx1Kghwp).

-Then compile wall.cpp and generate wall.exe using these comands:
+Compile wall.cpp and generate wall.exe using these comands:
 `
 cd "<here enter path of the folder which is contains wall.cpp>" g++ wall.cpp -o wall